Onituwo/UK-BANK-CUSTOMERS-ACTIVITIES-REPORT/README.md

 ## Problem Statement;
-The stakeholders of the UK bank have hereby consulted me with carrying out a quick analysis and report because they wish to build an Headquater office in the location/region with the highest number of customers.
+The financial institutions (UK Bank) in there first year(2015) of operations have hereby consulted me with carrying out a quick analysis and report, because there stakeholders wishes to build an Headquater office in the location/region with the highest number of customers.
 They also wish to know the month in which the highest number of customers enrolled into there financial institution.
-And also at the opening event, the stakeholders wishes to award the Top 10 customers with the highest balance in there respective account Balance and to know the customers that are eligible to access loan from the bank in 2015.
+And also at the opening event of the new built Headquater, the stakeholders wishes to award the Top 10 customers with the highest balance in there respective account Balance and to know the customers that are eligible to access loan from the bank in 2015.

 -- After thinking critically, four questions needed an answers
 1. Total Customers By Region
-2. Total Customers By Month
+2. Total Customers Joined By Month
 3. Top 10 Custpmers By Balance
 4. Loan Eligibility
 5. Other Relivants Insight